difference between male plants and female plants

 Like every other type of entrepreneur who sets out on a business venture, minimizing costs and maximizing profits is the farmer's greatest interest.

-The knowledge of the sex of plants and their effect on production is of most importance.
-Being able to tell the difference between female and male plants, makes such a great difference for reasons that will be unveiled as this article goes on.
+Read this article by Medicgrow, and you’ll surely find everything you need to get started.
+The knowledge of the sex between male and female plants and their effect on production is of most importance.
+Being able to tell the male from female plants, makes such a great difference for reasons that will be unveiled as this article goes on.

 For these plant species, the performance of the female plants is much better than the male plants in flowers, and here's why.